 Community engagement is a high priority for all levels of government.
-Undertaking, effective community engagement is critical to assisting agencies and communities to better plan, prepare, respond and recover from bushfires.
+Undertaking, effective community engagement is critical to assisting agencies and communities to better plan, prepare, respond and recover from fires.

-An eight-week community consultation program will be implemented to support the MFMP and TPP development.
-Key elements of this program include:
+A community consultation program will be implemented to support the MFMP and TPP development.
+Key elements of this program may possibly include:

-- Continual community liaison undertaken by the Municipal Fire Prevention Officers. - Pyrenees Emergency Communications Small Towns Network Project. - Engagement program with CFA brigade and volunteer members; and - an online engagement program.
+- ❖ Community liaison undertaken by the Municipal Fire Prevention Officers. - Engagement program with CFA brigade and volunteer members; and - ❖ An online engagement program.